How Can I Tell If a Load Cell Is a Quality One?

 Compare this with cheaper load cells.
 To save time and expense, some manufacturers will stamp planar load cells instead of machining them.
 This leaves internal stresses that, left alone, will produce high creep and hysteresis errors.
 Likewise, some single-point load cells have drilled, rather than machined, central dog-bone pockets.
 While this saves expense, it also compromises accuracy.

-Anti-Corrosion Treatments
+Load Cell Body Anti-Corrosion Treatments

-Many load cells go to work in harsh environments that can accelerate corrosion, wear and tear.
+Many load cells go to work in harsh environments that can accelerate corrosion, wear, and tear.
 For this reason, after correcting for machining stresses, quality load cell manufacturers apply protective surface treatments like nickel plating to the load cell body.
 As with all other manufacturing steps, not all surface treatments are equal, if they exist at all.
 Quality manufacturers use clean treatment solutions and rigorously test sample units with specialized corrosion-test equipment.

 Strain Gauge Manufacturing

 While the load cell body is important to quality, equal attention must be given to crafting the strain gauge itself.
 If not, this core transducer element will produce unreliable measurements.
-Its grid conductor must have uniform cross-section throughout to avoid any effects on resistance other than the applied strain.
+Its grid conductor must have a uniform cross-section throughout to avoid any effects on resistance other than the applied strain.
 It must also have a quality backing that allows it to experience the full strain on the load cell body.
 The highest quality load cells contain strain gauges that meet these criteria.

 a schematic of a strain gauge which is a vertically oriented orange rectangle with a black image superimposed.
 The image is of thin vertical lines from the top to halfway down the orange rectangle connected at the tops and bottoms with filled in arched shapes, to form a delicate zig-zag.
 The outermost vertical lines are about four times the width of the internal lines and are terminated below the zig-zag by smaller black rectangles with rounded corners oriented vertically at the bottom of the orange rectangle.